Thursday, October 10, 2019

 The South Korean narrative reaches epic proportions, resembling an authentic Greek tragedy through its universal themes of class struggle and life’s irony.

-The symbolism of this film has a truthful meaning accordingly to their social status.
+The symbolism in this film has a truthful meaning in relation to their social status.
 For a wealthy family, the rain represents a natural way of cleansing and abundance.
 For the poor, it is a catastrophic chain of events that can wipe them off the face of the earth – it is almost like fumigating “parasites.”

 The incredible journey of trickery and scams begins with Kim Ki-woo, performed by the young and talented actor Woo-sik Choi (“Okja,” “Set Me Free”).
 The sneaky college dropout takes the opportunity to work as an English tutor at the Park’s residence.